 How It Works

 ROAR meets quarterly to discuss relevant subjects and share presentations from guest speakers and our partner organizations.
-Past guest presenters have included Judge Ann Akin, Chief Judge of the Oregon District Court and Max Williams, Director of the Oregon Department of Corrections.
+Past guest presenters have included Judge Ann Akin, Chief Judge of the Oregon District Court and Max Williams, (then) Director of the Oregon Department of Corrections.
 Subjects of the meeting have included funding, housing and mental health as they relate to re-entry.
 Meetings are open to anyone interested in reentry issues.

 In order to achieve goals of cooperative effort and full services to former prisoners, ROAR has established two working subcommittees: